Introducing a new Comb filter with positive/negative morphing in Rack Extension format.

 With DoubleComb you can really do more than you can do with other classic Comb filters

 New additional NOTE mode.
 Selects Notes (linked to frequency) for Positive & Negative peaks filters.

 Comb Filter Keytracking.
 In NOTE mode, filter receives incoming notes and change selected Note of the Negative & Positive peaks filters at the same time.
-Special display shows actual octave and note shifts, when filter recieves incoming notes.
+Special display show actual octave and note shifts, when filter recieve incoming notes.